chipbennett/oenology-hooks/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QP3N9HUSYJPK6
 Tags: oenology, hooks
 Requires at least: 3.1
-Tested up to: 3.2
+Tested up to: 3.3
-Stable tag: 2.0
+Stable tag: 2.1

 Provides a UI for manipulating the custom hooks in the Oenology Theme

 == Description ==

-Provides a UI for manipulating the custom hooks in the Oenology Theme
+Provides a UI for manipulating the custom hooks in the Oenology Theme.
+Requires Oenology Theme version 2.0, and compatible up to version 2.5.

 == Installation ==